near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 //    that at must be approved.
 The number of tokens to approve for transfer,
 //    wrapped in quotes and treated like an array of string, although the numbers will be
 //    stored as an array of unsigned integer with 128 bits.
-// * `approval_id`: the approval ID stored by NFT contract for this approval.
+// * `approval_ids`: the approval ID stored by NFT contract for this approval.
 //    Expected to be a number within the 2^53 limit representable by JSON.
 // * `msg`: specifies information needed by the approved contract in order to
 //    handle the approval.
 Can indicate both a function to call and the